 Excelyte™ is being adopted by natural gas producers in the western U.S., especially in Utah and New Mexico.

 Excelyte™ is considered an industry leader in being able to provide an environmentally conscious solution for disinfecting and sanitizing.
 It is EPA registered as an antimicrobial.
 For more than 20 years, Excelyte™ has been used for the enhancement of oil and gas production.
 It is frac fluid compatible and pH neutral.
 It is certified by the NSF, USDA, and EPA.
-It is the only EPA registered 100% green disinfectant that has been proven completely effective against all bacteria and virus tested.
+It is the only EPA-registered disinfectant that has been proven completely effective against all bacteria and virus tested.
 We provide customers with chemical-free science-based disinfecting, sanitizing and cleaning solutions produced by ECA technology to promote environmental, worker and consumer health safety wherever pathogens must be controlled.

 Excelyte’s™ unique ability to disrupt viruses and bacteria cell structure while being able to fully degrade leaving no ecological footprint behind, makes it both strong but safe in many applications.
 The ability to disrupt the cell structure prevents organisms from mutating and becoming resistant, reduces the possibility of superbugs.
 It does not become resistant to microbes, as do most chemicals.
 It kills oil field bacteria with no harmful by-products.
 Excelyte™ carries a NSF-61 Water Treatment equipment certification and is considered non-hazardous by the US Department of Transportation.
 Protective equipment and site safety measures are not required for Excelyte™ applications.
 Once Excelyte™ has fully degraded, it leaves no ecological damage to well sites.